Planck's law: Spectral dependence of thermal radiation

 There is a difference between conductive heat transfer and radiative heat transfer.
 Radiative heat transfer can be filtered to pass only a definite band of radiative frequencies.

-It is generally known that the hotter a body becomes, the more heat it radiates at every frequency.
+It is generally known that the hotter a body becomes, the more thermal radiation it emits at every frequency.

 In a cavity in an opaque body with rigid walls that are not perfectly reflective at any frequency, in thermodynamic equilibrium, there is only one temperature, and it must be shared in common by the radiation of every frequency.

 One may imagine two such cavities, each in its own isolated radiative and thermodynamic equilibrium.
 One may imagine an optical device that allows radiative heat transfer between the two cavities, filtered to pass only a definite band of radiative frequencies.
 If the values of the spectral radiances of the radiations in the cavities differ in that frequency band, heat may be expected to pass from the hotter to the colder.
 One might propose to use such a filtered transfer of heat in such a band to drive a heat engine.
 If the two bodies are at the same temperature, the second law of thermodynamics does not allow the heat engine to work.
 It may be inferred that for a temperature common to the two bodies, the values of the spectral radiances in the pass-band must also be common.
 This must hold for every frequency band.
 This became clear to Balfour Stewart and later to Kirchhoff.
 Balfour Stewart found experimentally that of all surfaces, one of lamp-black emitted the greatest amount of thermal radiation for every quality of radiation, judged by various filters.

-Thinking theoretically, Kirchhoff went a little further, and pointed out that this implied that the spectral radiance, as a function of radiative frequency, of any such cavity in thermodynamic equilibrium must be a unique universal function of temperature.
-He postulated an ideal black body that interfaced with its surrounds in just such a way as to absorb all the radiation that falls on it.
-By the Helmholtz reciprocity principle, radiation from the interior of such a body would pass unimpeded, directly to its surrounds without reflection at the interface.
+Thinking theoretically, Kirchhoff went a little further and pointed out that this implied that the spectral radiance, as a function of radiative frequency, of any such cavity in thermodynamic equilibrium must be a unique universal function of temperature.
+He postulated an ideal black body that interfaced with its surroundings in just such a way as to absorb all the radiation that falls on it.
+By the Helmholtz reciprocity principle, radiation from the interior of such a body would pass unimpeded directly to its surroundings without reflection at the interface.
 In thermodynamic equilibrium, the thermal radiation emitted from such a body would have that unique universal spectral radiance as a function of temperature.
 This insight is the root of Kirchhoff's law of thermal radiation.